NimbusInformatics/bdcat-ingest-prototype/README.md

     python process.py --gs --tsv sample.tsv

-manifest file will be located at sample.manifest.tsv
+The output manifest file will be located at sample.manifest.tsv

 ## Design Doc